pinpoint-apm/pinpoint-c-agent/DOC/C-CPP/Readme.md

 ## Getting Started

->At present, we are not found an easy and stable way to hack the code.
+>At present, we don't not find an easy and stable way to hack the code.
 You should link the common library and write your plugins on `remote call`, `database`,  `cache` and so on.

 While, check example `src/CPP/test_pinpoint.cpp` and `src/CPP/test_pinpoint.c`.
 ### Requirement